 Our annual Missions Market brings our Primary School community together to be a blessing to the four missions projects supported by King's.
 This year was no different using first break to change the world!

 The College is proud of its Christian ethos, with students benefiting greatly from a strong pastoral emphasis.
 Our Primary and High School Chaplains work closely with staff and teachers to ensure that our students receive sound biblical instruction and ongoing support of the highest quality.

 Students attend weekly Chapel services, enjoying messages from a variety of speakers relevant to their age and stage of spiritual growth.
-In addition, opportunities are provided for small group sessions eg. “Seasons” (grief and loss program); one-to-one counselling, friendship support, boys’ education and leadership training.
+In addition, opportunities are provided for small group sessions eg. “Seasons” (grief and loss program); pastoral care, friendship support, boys’ education and leadership training.